Pulmonary surfactant (medication): History

 Researcher John Clements identified surfactants and their role in the 1950s.
 Mary Ellen Avery soon after showed that the lungs of premature infants could not produce surfactants.

-Exosurf, Curosurf, Infasurf, and Survanta were the initial surfactants FDA approved for use in the U.S.
+Exosurf, Curosurf, Infasurf, and Survanta were the initial surfactants approved for use in the US.

-In 2012, the US FDA approved an additional synthetic surfactant, lucinactant (Surfaxin).
+In 2012, the US Food and Drug Administration approved an additional synthetic surfactant, lucinactant (Surfaxin).

+Research

+Surfactant may be beneficial in those with COVID-19 associated acute respiratory distress syndrome.